 And if you’re battling itchy skin, make sure you know these tried-and-true tricks for some relief, per the American Academy of Dermatology:

-- Use itch cream.
-Apply a topic anesthetic to the area that contains pramoxine—you should be able to find a variety of brands to choose from in your local drug store.
+Use itch cream.
+Apply a topical anesthetic to the area that contains pramoxine—you should be able to find a variety of brands to choose from in your local drug store.

 And remember, if you're struggling to find relief, seeking the help of a dermatologist is key.
 These are the experts in all things skin and can help you figure out the root of your skin troubles and help get your itch under control.